joonan-lab/cwas/docs/quickstart/advanced_tutorial.rst

   After filling the configuration file, ``cwas configuration`` command will create symlinks of annotation datasets into the working directory.
   The command will also add environment variables for CWAS-Plus in the ``.cwas_env`` file in the home directory.
+To force configuration (overwrite previous configurations), use ``-f`` option.

   .. code-block:: solidity